penibelst/jekyll-compress-html/README.md

 ### `endings`

 An array of elements with [optional end tags][html-syntax].
-These end tags
+These end tags will be removed.

 Example: